Isobel Dalton: University of Colorado, Boulder

+Nottingham Forest

+Following her graduation in 2019, Dalton had a brief spell at Nottingham Forest.
+However by November, she chose to leave the club, having been offered a professional contract with Brisbane Roar.

 Napoli Femminile

 In the 2020–21 season Dalton made the move to Italian giants Napoli, playing in the Serie A. She was soon joined by fellow Australians Alexandra Huynh and Jacynta Galabadaarachchi.

 Lewes FC Women

 Dalton joined the 'Equality FC' based club in the summer of 2021 off the back of an award-winning season spent with Brisbane Roar.
-Lewes FC is the first and currently only club in the world with equal playing budgets for men and women.
-Dalton has since appeared 22 times for the club, scoring 2 goals and 1 penalty against Reading FC in the Continental Cup group stage in the latter part of 2021.
+Dalton appeared 36 times for the club, scoring 3 goals, and appeared in the FA Cup Quarter-Final clash against Manchester United, in March 2023.
+Dalton departed the club in the summer of 2023 to pursue new opportunities.